 Heather graduated Magna Cum Laude from Georgetown University with a degree in Government and, while in D.C., worked in the Washington Bureau of NBC News and "The News Hour with Jim Lehrer."
 She spent a year at the London School of Economics in England and has a Master's Degree from Columbia University's Graduate School of Journalism, where she received the Dean's award.

-Heather and her husband, a TV cameraman, have a little boy, and in their spare time they enjoy taking him on hikes with their 100 lb.
+Heather and her husband, a TV cameraman, have a little boy and girl, and in their spare time they enjoy taking him on hikes with their 100 lb.
 Golden Doodle, Griffin.

 The state’s education commissioner has been given the authority to bring elementary school students back to classrooms for all in-person learning, but so far, no timetable has been given for when middle and high school students will return.
 For now, it’s up to individual districts to make those decisions.